Synonyms / Other Terms Used

 Discussion

 The collection shown above is only a small selection of the wide variety of graphic symbols used all over the world for messages related to various types of monuments.
 As such monuments often have specific local characteristicts, pictograms used also reflect this diversity.
-No specific visual stereotype for indicating the location of a monument can be identified.
+Furthermore in some systems all kinds of historical structures, like churches, castles, and palaces for example, are combined under the term Monuments and no clear differentiation between these attractions is intended.
+Very early, but not successful endeavors even were aimed at finding a pictogram for the general message Item of Cultural Interest.
+On the other hand programs like the Experience Japan Pictograms project focus on a multitude of pictograms by providing individual visual representations for many important historical monuments and landmarks.
+All in all, no specific visual stereotype for indicating the location of a monument can be identified.

-In our research we discovered that test results available for Monument in our database are regarding one pictogram only:
+In our research we discovered that test results available for Monument in our database are regarding a few pictograms only:

 Fiori (2008) examined a map symbol similar to the pictogram labeled Fiori R the table above, but as small scale reproduction.
 34.2 % of the responses were classified as correct and about one third of the participants (37.9 %) did not respond.
 Responses reported were for example Lighthouse, Landmark, and Obelisk.